THE FORTRESS GOLF CLUB (989-652-0460)

 conditioning from tee to green.

-for special events and tournaments.
+many as 250 for special events and tournaments.

 The golf club is part of a resort complex in sprawling Frankenmuth, that includes opportunities for eating, sleeping and shopping.
 Zehnders Restaurant is world renowned as